Which of the following foods is least likely to support bacterial... | Study Prep in Pearson+

 1

-Step 1: Understand the factors that influence bacterial growth in foods, which include moisture content, nutrient availability, pH, temperature, and presence of antimicrobial substances.
+Step 1: Understand the factors that influence bacterial growth in foods.
+Key factors include moisture content, nutrient availability, pH, temperature, and oxygen availability.

 Step 2: Analyze each food option for these factors.
-Raw chicken and cooked rice have high moisture and nutrients, making them favorable for bacterial growth.
-Sliced bread has moderate moisture and nutrients, so it can support some bacterial growth.
+For example, raw chicken and cooked rice have high moisture and nutrients, which support bacterial growth.
+Fresh lettuce also contains moisture and nutrients but may have a different pH and surface characteristics.

-Step 3: Consider honey, which is known for its low water activity (low moisture), high sugar concentration, and natural antimicrobial properties that inhibit bacterial growth.
+Step 3: Consider dried pasta, which has very low moisture content due to the drying process.
+Since bacteria require water to grow, low moisture significantly inhibits bacterial proliferation.

-Step 4: Recognize that the low water activity and antimicrobial compounds in honey create an environment that is least supportive of bacterial growth compared to the other foods listed.
+Step 4: Compare the moisture levels and nutrient availability of dried pasta with the other foods.
+Recognize that dried pasta’s low water activity makes it the least likely to support bacterial growth.

-Step 5: Conclude that honey is the least likely to support bacterial growth due to its unique chemical and physical properties that inhibit microbial proliferation.
+Step 5: Conclude that among the options, dried pasta is least likely to support bacterial growth because of its low moisture content, which is critical for bacterial survival and multiplication.

 Watch next